 The current interest in locally produced food presents smallholders with an opportunity and an organic approach may be viable depending on the local market.
 Rearing rare breeds can prove an eco-friendly option if the right breed is selected to suit the holding: hardy native breeds can be ideal, requiring minimal husbandry and capable of living outside all year.

-Landowners may be able to benefit from new planning rules that are set to become mandatory in England within the next few years.
+Landowners may be able to benefit from new planning rules that are set to become mandatory in England from January 2024.

 The reason that BNG can benefit landowners is that many developers will not be able to achieve a net gain in biodiversity on the development site itself.
 In this case, they can buy biodiversity units from a third party such as farmers or other land owners.